 He goes to the control station and feeds in the details of the power plant and fire coverage into the CPSwarm surveillance framework.
 The framework analyses that there is a need to send in a swarm of 15 drones and 8 rovers to provide full coverage.
 The swarm goes into the fire, collaborating with each other to identify the casualties as well as the fire-free path for the members of the swarm.
 The drone flying over the shop floor identifies that there are 2 casualties stuck in the shop floor.
 It locates a rover nearest to the shop floor and sends a request to have a closer look at the location where the casualties are identified.
 Upon confirmation of presence of casualties, the rover sends the signal back to the control station and help is sent to the identified location.

-6.2 Demo explanation
+6.2 Demonstration explanation

 As described in paragraph 3.1, the demonstration took place inside the Digisky arena.
-As mentioned before, for the demo only two quadcopters and two rovers were used due to the preliminary state of the algorithms and of the control system.
+The final demo will consist of an improved version of the previous one done on M18.